 trying to assist the guest.
 Because the guest name might not be unique,

 you include the guest ID here as a clustering column as well.

 Q8 and Q9 in particular help to remind you to create queries that support various stakeholders of the application, not just customers but staff as well, and perhaps even the analytics team, suppliers, and so on.

 The hotel staff might wish to see a record of upcoming reservations by date in order to get insight into how the hotel is performing, such as what dates the hotel is sold out or undersold.
 Q8 supports the retrieval of reservations for a given hotel by date.

 Finally, you create a

-for guests to have the same name.
-In many organizations, a customer
+guests to have the same name.
+In many organizations, a customer database

-customer management application, which is why other guest
+management application, which is why other guest access patterns were